Hero Image

 -Staff Writer

-SOUTHERN’S ENACTUS CHAPTER PLACES IN INTERNATIONAL COMPETITION
+SOUTHERN’S ENACTUS PLACES IN COMPETITION

 This fall, Southern Adventist University’s student-led Enactus chapter placed seventh in the global “Action with Africa” challenge, a social entrepreneurship competition that highlighted the work Enactus teams around the world are doing in Africa.
 Out of more than 200 projects that applied to participate, Southern’s chapter was the only group from the United States to place in the international competition’s top eight in August.